Come a little closer as we uncover the city’s secrets in our guide to Singapore's quirky and fun facts.

 8. An abandoned green space in Singapore?
 Yep, that’s Keppel Hill Reservoir.
 This century-old spot makes for quite the unconventional trek for all you hiking buffs out there.

 9. The Chijmes landmark of today, with its plethora of restaurants and bars, used to be a girls’ school.
 Established in 1854, the place formerly housed an orphanage for abandoned babies, nuns’ quarters and a chapel.

-11. If you want to go treasure hunting for vintage finds and local knick-knacks, Odds and Collectables at Telok Ayer is the spot to do it.
-Sift through all kinds of cool stuff like retro advertisements, photos from yesteryear, vintage mugs and wooden kueh molds.
-Alternatively, hit up Tong Mern Sern at Craig Road for secondhand shopping – it’s home to sweet old school gems.
+11. Want to go treasure hunting for vintage finds and local knick-knacks?
+Sift through all kinds of cool stuff at Tong Mern Sern at Craig Road for an afternoon of secondhand shopping – it’s home to sweet old school gems.